uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, CSE-405 (Database Lab).
+Allen Center, CSE-405 (Database Lab).

 **When**: 3:30 PM (Monday, April 11th 2011)